Proof of Work (PoW): how the Bitcoin algorithm works and why it is secure

 Frequently asked questions about Proof of Work

 Theoretically, yes, if you control more than half of the hashrate.
 Practically: the cost of renting 51% of 745 EH/s for 1 hour is about $10-15 million.
 And this only allows double spending, and not changing the protocol or other people’s coins.
-The last successful attack of 51% was on small altcoins, not on Bitcoin.
+The last successful 51% attack was on small altcoins, not Bitcoin.

 Why does Bitcoin waste so much electricity?

-Consumption of ~150 TWh/year is the “cost of security”.
+Consumption ~150 TWh/year is the “security cost”.
 For comparison: gold mining consumes ~120 TWh, global data centers for financial systems consume hundreds of TWh.
 More and more mining is powered by renewable sources - according to the Bitcoin Mining Council, the share of renewable energy sources exceeded 54% in 2026.

 What will happen to PoW after all 21 million BTC are exhausted?

 The last Bitcoin will be mined around 2140.
 After this, miners will only receive transaction fees.
-It is expected that by then the fees will be enough of an incentive to maintain the security of the network.
+By then, fees are expected to provide sufficient incentive to maintain network security.

 What is "merge mining"?